staglym/stock-watcher-spec/README.md

 # Stock Watcher

+Please see `SETUP.md` for instructions on how to run this locally.

 Your task is to build a simple web application for a user to add basic stock tickers to a dashboard.
 To add a stock, the user enters the symbol of their desired stock (e.g. `GOOG`, `YHOO`, or `AAPL`) into a text field.
 When they